 The U.S. government allows the International Student Advisor to authorize a reduced course load, or RCL, if the student meets one of the four criteria for an exception above for a given semester.
 For all reasons other than illness, the student’s Academic Advisor must approve the course reduction.

 Reduced Course Load (RCL) authorizations are granted on a per-semester basis.
-The Fall 2022 Reduced Course Load (RCL) application will open August 11th until September 5th.
+The spring 2023 Reduced Course Load (RCL) application will open December 17, 2022.
+Students who need less than full-time enrollment to graduate in the spring 2023 semester should apply for the RCL by January 17, 2023.
 Students should apply for an RCL or enroll full-time by the drop/add deadline of the semester.

 To resume an incomplete RCL application, or to check the status of other applications in ISSOconnect use the following link: ISSOConnect.